Warby Parker (WRBY)

 The number of stores a retailer operates is a critical driver of how quickly company-level sales can grow.

-Over the last two years, Warby Parker opened new stores at a rapid clip by averaging 17.9% annual growth, among the fastest in the consumer retail sector.
+Warby Parker opened new stores at a rapid clip over the last two years, averaging 17.6% annual growth, much faster than the broader consumer retail sector.
 This gives it a chance to scale into a mid-sized business over time.

 When a retailer opens new stores, it usually means it’s investing for growth because demand is greater than supply, especially in areas where consumers may not have a store within reasonable driving distance.